edabier/motion-magnification-project/README.md

 - Comparison with the state of the art **phase-based method**:

-    The goal was to qualitatively mesure the difference between the results obtained with the phase-based method and the learning-based method.
+    The goal was to quantitatively mesure the difference between the results obtained with the phase-based method and the learning-based method.
 In fact, the paper only presents visual comparison between the two, but no rigorous metrics comparison was performed, so we chose to compare the **SSIM** and **BRISQUE** metrics for both methods.

 The notebook created to perform this phase based magnification and metrics computation is the `Phase-based-Motion-Magnification.ipynb` file